AIA Tours: land

 Hike for 3 to 4 hours in Gamla (one section of sharp ascent/descent)

 This morning we hike in the Gamla Nature Reserve, home to numerous natural and archaeological wonders.
-Start out with the most challenging part of the hike, to visit the remains of the ancient city of Gamla as well as a Bronze Age field that contains 716 dolmens.
-Keep a lookout for griffon vultures, though with their ten-foot wingspan these birds should not be hard to spot.
-Linger in the cooling spray of Israel’s highest cascade, the 170-foot Gamla Waterfall.
-Enjoy a restful lunch, and then return to Tze’elon Beach for a boat ride on the Sea of Galilee (Lake Kinneret).
+Start out with the most challenging part of the hike, to visit Gamla.
+Jewish inhabitants reportedly committed mass suicide by throwing themselves over the steep cliffs in A.D.
+67, when Gamla was besieged by the Romans during the First Jewish Revolt.
+Keep a lookout for griffon vultures, though with their 10-foot wingspan these birds should not be hard to spot.
+Next we have a short hike to the 170-foot Gamla Waterfall, Israel’s highest cascade.
+Enjoy a restful lunch, and then return to Tiberias for a boat ride on the Sea of Galilee.
 Dinner is at a local restaurant this evening.
 (B,L,D)

 Walk for 1 hour with sharp ascent/descent in Wadi Qelt; modest attire

 Today we head to Jerusalem.
-On the way, we spend some time exploring the Monastery of St. George of Choziba in Wadi Qelt, a valley in the eastern West Bank thought by some to be referenced in Psalm 23, “valley of the shadow of death.”
+On the way, we spend some time exploring the Monastery of St. George of Choziba in Wadi Qelt, a valley in the eastern West Bank thought by some to be “the valley of the shadow of death” referenced in Psalm 23.
 The breathtaking monastery complex hangs from the side of one of the valley’s walls, and we cross a pedestrian bridge to reach it.
 Established during the Byzantine period, it has been destroyed and rebuilt several times, most recently by Greek monks at the end of the 19th century.
-We make one other stop on our drive to Jerusalem, at the Museum (Inn) of the Good Samaritan, an indoor/outdoor museum of ancient mosaics, some of which date back to the 4th century A.D.
+We make one other stop on our drive to Jerusalem, at the Museum (Inn) of the Good Samaritan, an indoor/outdoor museum of ancient mosaics, some of which date to the 4th century A.D.
 Enjoy dinner together in Jerusalem.
-Overnight at the 5-star Waldorf Astoria for four nights.
+Overnight at the 5-star Inbal Jerusalem Hotel (deluxe rooms) for four nights.
 (B,L,D)

-We begin today with a walk on Mount Scopus, where we visit the burial cave of Nicanor and peruse the Hebrew University Institute of Archaeology’s collection.
+We begin today with a walk on Mount Scopus, where we visit the burial cave of Nicanor.
 After lunch we spend the afternoon taking in the extensive collection of both ancient and modern art at the Israel Museum.
 Dinner and the evening are on your own in Jerusalem.
 (B,L)

-Thursday, May 18: Jerusalem walking tour: St. Anne’s Church, Church of the Redeemer, Tower of David, Rockefeller Archaeological Museum
+Sunday, May 12: Jerusalem walking tour: St. Anne’s Church, Church of the Redeemer, David’s Citadel, Rockefeller Archaeological Museum

-Walk approx. 2 miles in the Old City; modest attire
+Walk approximately 2 miles in the Old City; modest attire

 Today we visit three sites that reflect the multiple religions that call Jerusalem home.
 First, we take in St. Anne’s Church, currently a Roman Catholic church.
-Next, we explore the Lutheran Church of the Redeemer, which features an archaeological exhibition below its nave, and climb its tower for a splendid view of the Old City.
-Finally, we tour the Tower of David.
-Originally constructed during the Mamluk and Ottoman periods, it was repeatedly damaged during the Crusades.
+Next, we explore the Lutheran Church of the Redeemer and climb its tower for a splendid view of the Old City.
+Finally, we tour David’s Citadel, a fortified medieval enclosure that contains the remains of earlier periods.
 Take some time to explore the museum housed in the original citadel to learn about Jerusalem’s history from its beginnings to the current day.
 After an independent lunch we re-group to explore the Rockefeller Archaeological Museum, which houses thousands of artifacts arranged in chronological order.
 Dinner is on your own this evening.
 (B)

-After breakfast we tour the excavations on the southwest side of Temple Mount.
-View the ongoing work itself, then learn more about the finds in the Southern Wall Museum.
+After breakfast we tour the extensive excavations on the southwest side of Temple Mount, which have uncovered important remains dating from the Iron Age to the Islamic and Crusader periods.
 After lunch, the rest of the day is yours to explore the city on your own.
 (B,L)

 Hike for 2 to 3 hours with a sharp slope in Ein Gedi

 This morning, we leave the city behind and head to the lush oasis of Ein Gedi.
 We hike through this national park, seeking the resident ibex and birds of prey.
 Walk along the sparkling Nahal David, or David’s stream; visit the Chalcolithic temple overlooking the oasis; and see an excavated ancient synagogue with a perfectly preserved mosaic floor featuring a central square of exotic birds surrounded by a precise pattern of intersecting circles.
-After the hike we continue on to our hotel in Ein Boqeq, on the Dead Sea, where we have a late check in (due to Shabbat) and then gather for dinner.
-Overnight at the 5-star Isrotel Dead Sea Resort & Spa.
+After the hike we continue on to our hotel in Ein Boqeq, on the Dead Sea, and then gather for dinner.
+Overnight at the 4.5-star Herbert Samuel Hod Dead Sea Hotel (superior sea view rooms).
 (B,L,D)

 Moderate hike for 1 hour in Ein Avdat

 This morning we head into the desert of southern Israel.
-We make a brief stop in Sde Boker, the retirement town of the country’s first prime minister, David Ben-Gurion, and today the location of his tomb.
+We make a brief stop at Midreshet Sde Boker, an educational complex founded by the country’s first prime minister, David Ben-Gurion, and today the location of his tomb.
 Hike in Ein Avdat National Park, a vast canyon with a spring-fed oasis on the valley floor.
 Gaze up at the sheer walls to see caves where monks once resided.
-Continue on to our hotel in Mitzpe Ramon, where we gather for dinner tonight.
-Overnight at the 5-star Beresheet Hotel (Desert View with pool or Crater Top with balcony) for two nights.
+Continue on to our hotel in Mitzpe Ramon, and then gather for dinner.
+Overnight at the 5-star Beresheet Hotel (desert view with pool or crater view with balcony rooms) for two nights.
 (B,L,D)

-We spend the day in the desert town of Nitzana (formerly Nessana).
-Explore what remains of the various peoples who have lived here, from the Byzantine church to ancient petroglyphs.
-Spend the afternoon enjoying the hospitality of the Negev Bedouins.
-Return to our hotel in Mitzpe Ramon, where we gather for dinner tonight.
+We spend the day in the well-preserved desert town of Nitzana (formerly Nessana).
+Explore its ancient churches and other remains of the various peoples who lived here.
+This afternoon we enjoy the hospitality of the Negev Bedouins.
+Return to our hotel in Mitzpe Ramon, where we gather this evening for a farewell dinner.
 (B,L,D)

 For reservations or questions, please email us at aia@studytours.org (and include your full name) or call us toll-free at (800) 748-6262 (toll: 603-756-2884).
 To reserve your space using the online form, click here.